-- Chairperson: Is appointed by the County Auditor, is in charge of the polling place, and is responsible for the conduct of the election.
-Some precincts may have more than one chairperson. - The Chairperson is responsible for all polling place supplies including pickup before Election Day; review of supplies prior to and throughout Election Day; and return of supplies to the county auditor's office after the election. - The Chairperson shall call all PEO's prior to Election Day to remind them when to report for work, and of the name of location and the polling place. - The Chairperson shall review the setup of the polling place prior to Election Day.
+Chairperson: Is appointed by the County Auditor, is in charge of the polling place, and is responsible for the conduct of the election.
+Some precincts may have more than one chairperson.
+In addition:

+- The Chairperson is responsible for all polling place supplies including pickup before Election Day; review of supplies prior to and throughout Election Day; and return of supplies to the county auditor's office after the election. - The Chairperson shall call all PEOs prior to Election Day to remind them when to report for work, and of the name of location and the polling place. - The Chairperson shall review the setup of the polling place prior to Election Day.
 REMINDER: Be sure that you know the contact person and phone number for your polling place. - Provide your cell phone number to the County Auditor.
-REMINDER: Be sure you know the phone number of the County Auditor's Office. - Voters' Declaration of Eligibility Manager: Is responsible for looking up and verifying the accuracy of each voter's information including the review of identification.
-After the information has been validated, the voter signs an eligibility slip, and presents it to the ballot manager.
-NOTE: In counties using electronic poll books, the eligibility slip is produced by the poll book. - Ballot Distribution and Instruction Manager: Is responsible for selecting the correct ballot style; informing the voter about the ballot marking instructions and what to do when they have finished marking their ballot.
-Important: Make sure that each voter only gets one ballot. - ADA Ballot Marking Device Operator: Is responsible for instructing the voter on how to operate the marking device and keeping track of the headsets and all other accessories for use with the ballot marking device.
+REMINDER: Be sure you know the phone number of the County Auditor's Office.